ChideraDev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-displays the result of BREATH to the power LOVE converts BINARY variable from base 2 to base 10 prints a number with two decimal places
+displays the result of BREATH to the power LOVE converts BINARY variable from base 2 to base 10 prints a number with two decimal places counts the number of directories in the PATH variable